graphql/graphql-wg/GraphQL-TSC.md

 # GraphQL Technical Steering Committee (TSC)

-The GraphQL TSC will be responsible for all technical oversight of the open source project.
+The GraphQL TSC will be responsible for all technical oversight of the open source projects.
 In particular, the TSC is responsible for approving official GraphQL specification releases and coordinating between projects.

 ## Technical Charter and Code of Conduct